PalisadoesFoundation/talawa/CONTRIBUTING.md

 1. Join our Slack and introduce yourself.
 See details on how to join below.
    1. This repository has its own dedicated channel.
-   1. There are many persons on the various channels who are willing to assist you in getting started.
+   1. There are many persons on the various channels, willing to assist you in getting started.
 1. Take a look at our issues (**_after reading our guidelines below_**):
-   1. We have a list of [good first issues](https://github.com/PalisadoesFoundation/talawa/labels/good%20first%20issue) that contain challenges with a limited scope for beginners.
+   1. We have a list of [good first issues](https://github.com/PalisadoesFoundation/talawa/labels/good%20first%20issue) that contain challenges with limited scope for beginners.
-   1. There are issues for creating tests for our code base.
-We need to increase reliablility.
-Try those issues, or create your own for files that don't already have tests.
+   1. There are issues for creating tests for our codebase.
+We need to increase reliability.
+Try those issues, or create your own files that don't already have tests.
 This is another good strategy for beginners.
    1. There are [dormant issues on which nobody has worked for some time](https://github.com/PalisadoesFoundation/talawa/issues?q=is%3Aopen+is%3Aissue+label%3Ano-issue-activity).
-These are another place to start
+These are another place to start.
    1. There may also be [dormant PRs on which nobody has worked for some time](https://github.com/PalisadoesFoundation/talawa/issues?q=is%3Aopen+is%3Aissue+label%3Ano-issue-activity+label%3Ano-pr-activity)!
 1. Create an issue based on a bug you have found or a feature you would like to add.
-We value meaningful sugestions and will prioritize them.
+We value meaningful suggestions and will prioritize them.

-Welcome aboard!
+**Welcome aboard!**

 ### Our Development Process